CheckPointSW/Evasions/_techniques/filesystem.md

 <br />
-<h2><a name="filesystem-detection-methods">Filesystem setection methods</a></h2>
+<h2><a name="filesystem-detection-methods">Filesystem detection methods</a></h2>
-The principle of all the filesystem detection methods is the following: there are no such files and directories on usual host; however they exist in particular virtual environments and sandboxes.
+The principle of all the filesystem detection methods is the following: there are no such files and directories in usual host; however they exist in particular virtual environments and sandboxes.
 Virtual environment may be detected if such an artifact is present.

 <br />